ErfanFazel/Nashenas_telegram_bot-/README.md

-# Template fot Telegram Bot
+# Template for Telegram Bot
 Template to create a telegram bot in python

 ## How to Run